marcueberall/obsidian-harn-weather/README.md

 Select the climate zone and latitude according to the charts in the HârnMaster Keléstia rulebook and set the date you wish to generate the weather for.

+To generate the weather, just click one of the buttons or use the commands from the command palette.
+You can generate the weather for one day, week, month or year per generation step.
+The current date will be modified accordingly and can be used as a basis for further use.

+If you use the buttons, the generation data will be pasted to the clipboard.
+Executing the commands, will paste the generation data into the active note at the current cursor position.

 ## Installation
 ### From GitHub